EvilPunkin/Enskyronment/README.txt

 -Essential
     -I want this to maybe be based off essential (wishful thinking probably lol) -Compatibility
-    -Kinda self explanatory, but I do feel that this should be considered a feature 'cause I've seen a decent chunk of mods that aren't compatible with even the most popular skyblock mods.
+    -Kinda self explanatory, but I do feel that this should be considered a feature 'cause I've seen a decent chunk of mods that aren't compatible with even the most popular skyblock mods, and that irks me.